pmndrs/react-postprocessing/README.md

 # react-postprocessing

 [postprocessing](https://vanruesc.github.io/postprocessing) wrapper for React and [react-three-fiber](https://github.com/react-spring/react-three-fiber) for simplied effects setup.
-Instead of manually initializing the composer and adding requried passes you can simply put all the effects inside of `<EffectComposer />`.
+Instead of manually initializing the composer and adding required passes you can simply put all the effects inside of `<EffectComposer />`.

 ## Installation